SMPyBandits/SMPyBandits/Aggregation.md

-## 1st contribution: The **policy aggregation algorithm**

-- FIXME change the plot, and add more up-to-date explanations!
+# **Policy aggregation algorithms**

-- Remark: I am finishing an article on that topic, it will be a better introduction as a small self-contained document to explain this idea and the algorithms.
+- Remark: I wrote a small research article on that topic, it will be a better introduction as a small self-contained document to explain this idea and the algorithms.
+Reference: [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](XXX), to appear soon.

+## Idea

+The basic idea of a policy aggregation algorithm is to run in parallel some online learning algorithms, denoted `A_1`,...,`A_N` (`A_i`), and make them all vote at each step, and use some probabilistic scheme to select a decision from their votes.

+Hopefully, if all the algorithms `A_i` are not too bad and at least one of them is efficient for the problem at hand, the aggregation algorithm will learn to mainly trust the efficient one(s) and discard the votes from the others.
+An efficient aggregation algorithm should have performances similar to the best child algorithm `A_i`, in any problem.

+The [Exp4 algorithm](http://sbubeck.com/SurveyBCB12.pdf) by [Auer et al, 2002] is the first aggregation algorithm for online bandit algorithms, and recently other algorithms include [LearnExp](Policies/LearnExp.py) ([[Singla et al, 2017](https://arxiv.org/abs/1702.04825)]) and [CORRAL](Policies/CORRAL.py) ([[Agarwal et al, 2017](https://arxiv.org/abs/1612.06246v2)]).

+---

-### More mathematical explanations
+### Mathematical explanations
 Initially, every child algorithms `A_i` has the same "trust" probability `p_i`, and at every step, the aggregated bandit first listen to the decision from all its children `A_i` (`a_{i,t}` in `1 ..
 K`), and then decide which arm to select by a probabilistic vote: the probability of selecting arm `k` is the sum of the trust probability of the children who voted for arm `k`.
 It could also be done the other way: the aggregated bandit could first decide which children to listen to, then trust him.